dfinity/portal/docs/samples/pos.md

-# Point of Sale (POS) app for ckBTC
+# Point of sale (POS) app for ckBTC

 ## Overview

 This is an experimental app to demonstrate a real world use case for [ckBTC](https://internetcomputer.org/docs/current/developer-docs/integrations/bitcoin/ckbtc/) on the Internet Computer.
-It is a simple Point of Sale app that allows users to accept ckBTC payments.
+It is a simple point of sale app that allows users to accept ckBTC payments.

 The Internet Computer [integrates directly with the Bitcoin network](https://internetcomputer.org/docs/current/developer-docs/integrations/bitcoin/).
 This allows canisters on the Internet Computer to receive, hold, and send Bitcoin, all directly with transactions on the Bitcoin network.
 Chain-key Bitcoin (ckBTC) is an ICRC-1-compliant token that is backed 1:1 by Bitcoin held 100% on the IC mainnet.